dotnet/winforms/Documentation/porting-guidelines.md

    You can learn more about this migration in our [docs][pkg-config].

-4. **Migrate to the SDK-style .csproj file**.
+1. **Migrate to the SDK-style .csproj file**.
 The new SDK-style `.csproj` format is leaner and easier to read.
 To be able to simply copy-paste your references from the old project to the new one, you first need to migrate your old project file to SDK-style so both project are in the same format.
 You can either do it by hand or use a third-party tool [CsprojToVs2017][sdk-tool].

-   After using the tool you still might need to delete some reference by hand, for example:
+   After using the tool you still might need to delete some reference by hand; for example:

     ```xml
     <Reference Include="System.Data.DataSetExtensions" />